nxxxs/ivt-lab/README.md

 This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.

+Ez a sor a 2.5-ös feladat miatt került ide be, mert ez megváltoztatta a fájl tartalmát.

 The application is simplified and deliberately contains bugs.

 ## Getting started